Essential equipment and supplies for making bento lunches

 Use a salad spinner to wash all the leafy vegetables you get and try to get into the habit of washing them as soon as you get them home.
 If you can’t manage that, at least try to wash them the night before you need them.

-• Rice cooker and/or pressure cooker
+• Rice cooker with timer function

 • Plastic zip bags